Donald Trump Jr. Mocked For Speaking At Mostly-Empty Kentucky Rally

 “I could fit this Don Jr rally in my house and not violate fire code,” he or she wrote.

-As it turns out, the thin crowd at the rally may have less to do with Trump Jr. being there than it has to do with Matt Bevin.
+As it turns out, the thin crowd at the rally may have had less to do with Trump Jr. being there than it had to do with Matt Bevin.
 Cade suggested as much before the rally.

 “Right now, Gov. Bevin is ranked as the least popular governor in his own state,” she said.